Expat Security:

 Although this may be linked to the political situation, terrorism is also worth researching.
 Have there been incidents of terrorism in your destinations recent past?
 Do acts of terrorism appear to be isolated or are they part of an ongoing issue?
 Who are the most likely victims of terrorism?
 Is it the military, law enforcement, government or the general population?

 While bearing all of this in mind, don't let personal safety cloud your judgement completely when it comes to taking up an expat opportunity.
+The Expat Child blog puts it well: don't take silly risks!
 There is danger and risk in living anywhere in the world.

 Register with your embassy